Roraiman nightjar: Distribution and habitat

 The Roraiman nightjar is found in the tepui region at the junction of southeastern Venezuela, southwestern Guyana, and northernmost Brazil.
 It inhabits open areas such as savanna, clearings, and the edges of forest.
 In elevation it ranges between 1280 and 1800 m in Venezuela but has been recorded as low as 850 m in Guyana.

 Behavior

 Feeding

 The Roraiman nightjar is nocturnal.
 Little is known about its foraging behavior, whether it forages by sallying from the ground or a low perch and/or during continuous flight.

 Breeding

-The Roraiman nightjar's breeding phenology is unknown.
+The Roraiman nightjar's breeding biology is unknown.
 It is assumed to lay one or two eggs directly on the ground like other nightjars.

 Vocalization

 The Roraiman nightjar's song is "a burry hreeer, rising then falling in pitch, and repeated at intervals of 1-2 seconds."

 Status

-The IUCN has assessed the Roraiman nightjar as being of Least Concern.
-Though its population is unknown it is believed to be stable.
-The primary threat is habitat modification; the tepui vegetation when damaged does not regrow but is replaced by vegetation less suitable for the nightjar.
+The IUCN originally in 1988 assessed the Roraiman nightjar as Near Threatened and since 2004 as being of Least Concern.
+Its population size is unknown and is believed to be decreasing.
+The primary threat is habitat modification either intentional or by fire; the tepui vegetation when damaged does not regrow but is replaced by vegetation less suitable for the nightjar.